ofemiashiru/CI_MS2_QSG/README.md

 ## Acknowledgements

 I would like to take the opportunity to thank:
-- Mo Shami for coninued mentorship, guidance and support throughout this project.
+- Mo Shami for continued mentorship, guidance and support throughout this project.
 - Iris Smok for continued encouragement whilst working on this project.
 - and all the Teaching and Non-teaching Personnel at Code Institute.